Pythack/permscan/README.md

 ## Wiki

-For a precise guide on the different arguments, options, flags and errors, see the [wiki](https://github.com/Pythack/permscan/wiki)
+To know more about the different arguments, options, and flags see the [wiki](https://github.com/Pythack/permscan/wiki)

 ## Run in Docker